craigyjp/Korg-DW6000-editor/README.md

 * Dump all patches over MIDI as sysex files (64) to receiving device.
 * 128 waveform mod support with Param 14 (currently not working from pot, but param is stored).
 * Receives a Sysex Patch over MIDI and loads it into the Synth and editor
+* Load existing DW6000 patches in to patches 1-64 of the editor.

 # CC to Sysex conversion